The Jewish LobbyThe largest single-issue lobby in the USA

 Emerson Family Foundation

-Enter: The Jewish Peoplehood Alliance (Israel)#
+Enter: The Jewish Peoplehood Alliance# (Israel, operates in N.America)

 Eris & Larry Field Family Foundation